FredericGariepy/LighthouseLabs/PKM/W5/D1/Risk Management/Plan.md

 Autommated tools to detect devices on your network:
 -  [nmap](https://nmap.org/)
-> Use it to scan your network and detect all active devices
+> Use it to scan your network and detect all active devices.
 - [OCS Inventory NG ](https://github.com/OCSInventory-NG)
 > Open Computers and Software Inventory Next Generation is an assets management and deployment solution.

-Fill out the table
+Fill out the Asset Management Table

 - Asset Type = Software, Hardware, Information (in physical or electronic form)

+## Asset Management Table
 | Asset ID | Asset Name | Asset Type | Category | Asset Owner(s) | Location | Version Number | Purpose |
 |----------|------------|------------|----------|----------------|----------|----------------|---------|